mgrechanik/stuff/README_3.md

 The Ant colony optimization is a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs (from Wikipedia).

 The task we are solving could be either "Travelling salesman problem" or "Shortest path problem", or Constrained Shortest Path First, etc.
-Two first tasks are solved within this library.
+The two first tasks are solved within this library.

 There are a lot of strategies and variations of Classic ACO algorithm.
 This library out of the box implements Classic ACO and ACO with elitist ants.

-The library could be easily extended for you to implement your ACO variations and to solve the tasks you need.
+The library could be easily extended so you can implement your ACO variations and to solve the tasks you need.

-Initial data about the graph comes either from adjacency matrix or from a list of nodes (cities, vertices, etc) with their X and Y coordinates.
+An initial data about the graph comes either from adjacency matrix or from a list of nodes (cities, vertices, etc) with their X and Y coordinates.

 The work of library had been tested with [TSPLIB95](#tsplib95) data sets, so we could check it's [performance](#performance) and efficiency.